Truth and Beauty in Black, Mingei International Museum

 De Lakenhal X LOADS Collection X Claudy Jongstra

-The brand new coat bears the hallmark 'Nieuw Leids Laken', is of high quality both in terms of fabric and contemporary technique, and the artistry of the makers Claudy and Jesk Jongstra.
+Also a very special kimono from the new LOADS Collection will be presented.
+The LOADS NNL#4 is a mix between a modern trench coat and a Japanese kimono and is based on the fabric Nieuw Leids Laken #4, which Jongstra presented at the museum in 2020, simultaneously with a major solo exhibition in collaboration with guest curator Suzanne Oxenaar.
+Here, Jongstra showed Woven Skin, Cosmic Cry and NINE, among others.
+The brand new kimono that bears the hallmark 'Nieuw Leids Laken', is of high quality both in terms of fabric and contemporary technique, and the artistry of the makers Claudy and Jesk Jongstra.
 They created a contemporary translation of the handmade woolen cloth that flourished in Leiden seven centuries ago.
 For the design of the fabric with flower and leaf patterns called 'Woven Herbarium', Jongstra drew inspiration from six dye plants she found on Vlieland in 2018, such as honeysuckle and lady’s bedstraw.

 For LOADS Collection, they collaborated with the best specialized experts in the Netherlands such as with EELabels who weaved the organic woolen fabric and master taylor Hetty den Brok of Atelier Eykerdel.